opencog/atomspace/opencog/haskell/README.md

 ```

 Then you can open the OpenCog documentation (build/doc/html/index.html),
+go to:

-go to "OpenCog source code documentation - Libraries - Haskell bindings
+ "OpenCog source code documentation - Libraries - Haskell bindings library"
-library" and click on the "opencog-atomspace" link.
+ and click on the "opencog-atomspace" link.

+**NOTE:** Documentation can be REALLY useful.
+There you can see the complete
+definition of Haskell bindings, including data types that are automatically generated
+by template haskell, and are not available in the code.

 ### Usage